-Although HUD benefits are not the focus of this paper, DeCambre v.
+18 Although HUD benefits are not the focus of this paper, DeCambre v.
 Brookline Hous.
 Auth., 95 F. Supp.
 3d 35 (D. Mass.
 2015), is worth mentioning.
 A local housing authority counted distributions from a special needs trust as income in determining eligibility for federal housing vouchers.
 DeCambre filed a Section 1983 action, requesting a preliminary injunction to prevent such action.
 The district court dismissed the Section 1983 action, and denied the injunction, finding that housing authority's interpretation of 24 C.F.R. §§ 5.609 and 5.603 were reasonable and that they permitted inclusion of SNT distributions as income.
+A case note updating DeCambre appears in the Spring 2017 NAELA Journal.
+See R. Landsman, DeCambre v.
+Brookline Housing Authority: Special Needs Trusts Come to Federal Housing Supports for the Needy, 13 NAELA Journal 55 (2017).

-Title XVI of the Social Security Act, 42 U.S.C. § 1381-1383f.
+19 Title XVI of the Social Security Act, 42 U.S.C. § 1381-1383f.
 The Foster Care Independence Act of 1999 (Public Law 106-169), incorporated most of the OBRA 1993 transfer-of-asset and trust provisions into the SSI cash assistance program, effective January 1, 2000.
-Thus, the special needs trust rules
+Thus, the special needs trust rules described in this document apply to SSI as well as Medicaid.
+Interestingly, there is not a single SSI